Portobello Road: Music

-In 1978, the rock band Dire Straits sang about the road in the song "Portobello Belle" on their second album Communiqué.
+In 1979, the rock band Dire Straits sang about the road in the song "Portobello Belle" on their second album Communiqué.

 In the narrative introduction to their song Have Some Madeira M'Dear, Michael Flanders of Flanders & Swann mentions a decanter he owns – "cut glass, from the Portobello Road" – in which he keeps Madeira.
 That decanter plus his Edwardian hat, are credited as the inspirations for the song (album: At the Drop of a Hat).

 Donovan's song "Sunny South Kensington" containing the lyrics: "...in the Portobella I met a fella with a cane umbrella."

 The B-side of British Singer-Songwriter Cat Stevens' 1966 single "I Love My Dog" is titled "Portobello Road" and discusses a walk through the famous street and market.
 The track also appears on Cat Stevens' 1967 debut album Matthew and Son.

 It is also referenced in the song "Blue Jeans" by alternative rock band Blur, from the 1993 album Modern Life Is Rubbish, in which the opening lyrics are: "Air cushioned soles, I bought them on the Portobello Road on a Saturday."

 In Caetano Veloso's "Nine Out Of Ten" song from the 1972 album Transa, he sings "walk down Portobello Road to the sound of reggae".
-The Brazilian artist lived in London in the late 1960s and early 1970s because of his exile from Brazil.
+The Brazilian artist lived in London in the late 1960s and early 1970s during his exile.

+David Gilmour's song "Sing" on his 2024 Luck & Strange album contains the lyric: "Found a lifetime ago, Down the Portobello Road, Lovers' snapshots of delight, Those rosy days of black and white.".

 TV

 Steptoe and Son, a UK TV sitcom about Rag and Bone men, frequently refers to the road.

-In the Only Fools and Horses episode "Cash and Curry", conmen who con Del Boy and Rodney Trotter using a statue of Kubera bought it from Portobello Road.
-The idea for the episode is as the writer, John Sullivan, visited the street and it gave him an idea for a new episode.
+In the Only Fools and Horses episode "Cash and Curry", conmen use a statue of Kubera they bought from Portobello Road to deceive Del Boy and Rodney Trotter.
+The episode's writer, John Sullivan, had the idea after visiting the street.

 The street and its name also appeared regularly on the hit TV series Minder.

 BBC One's daytime antiques-based gameshow Bargain Hunt regularly features contestants buying items at the market to sell later at auction.

 The 1977 to 1983 Italian television broadcast RAI was named Portobello after Portobello Road.